rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Theoretical and practical mindsets are antipodes of programming.
 Even for people who "own" both, being a pragmatist or being a theorist is like wearing a hat.
 You can't wear both at the same time, you would look ridiculous.
 I started making a conscious effort to understand which hat I have on.

 Many things about programming seem to be on their head (making hats a somewhat tricky accessory).
 Some ideas typically associated with FP are very pragmatic.
 E.g. descriptive types, clear inputs and outputs, getting the same result on each try...
 Lack of these is IMO unpragmatic.
-At the same time OOP is quite theoretical and very complex (e.g. variance).
+At the same time OOP is quite theoretical (taxonomies are fascinating academically, e.g. linguistics, but how practically useful is this type of knowledge?) and very complex (e.g. variance).
+I dislike OOP primarily because it makes type checking less effective and I rely on type safety.

 Another complex aspect is how _theoretical_ or _pragmatic_ are you.
 If we classify a typical _Rust_ programmer as a _theorist_, where do we put someone using [_add_blank_target _ATS_](http://www.ats-lang.org/)?
 If a typical _Haskell_ developer is a _theorist_, how do we classify someone working with _Agda_ or _Coq_...?